Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Introduction

 \subsection{Novel contributions}

-To tackle $\textbf{C1}$, we give a computational framework for computing the spectral measures of Koopman operators associated with measure-preserving dynamical systems that can achieve arbitrarily high-order convergence.
-We deal with discrete and continuous spectra of a Koopman operator $\mathcal{K}$ by calculating them together, and we prove rigorous convergence results: \begin{itemize}[noitemsep] \item Pointwise recovery of spectral densities of the continuous part of the spectra of $\mathcal{K}$ (see~\cref{thm:unitary_pointwise_convergence}). \item Weak convergence, which involves integration against test functions (see~\cref{thm:unitary_weak_convergence}). \item The recovery of the eigenvalues of $\mathcal{K}$ (see~\cref{atom_theorem}). \end{itemize} \cref{alg:spec_meas_poly} is based on estimating autocorrelations and filtering, which requires long-time trajectory data from~\eqref{eq:DynamicalSystem}.
-Using a connection with the resolvent operator, we develop an alternative rational-based approach that can achieve high-order convergence on short-time trajectory data (see~\cref{alg:spec_meas_rat}). \Cref{alg:spec_meas_rat} is suitable for chaotic systems as it can use one-step trajectory (snapshot) data, while being robust to noise (see~\cref{sec:stability_argument}).
+To tackle $\textbf{C1}$, we give a computational framework for computing the spectral measures of Koopman operators associated with measure-preserving dynamical systems.
+Our algorithms can achieve arbitrarily high-order convergence.
+We deal with discrete and continuous spectra of a Koopman operator $\mathcal{K}$ by calculating them together, and we prove rigorous convergence results: \begin{itemize}[noitemsep] \item Pointwise recovery of spectral densities of the continuous part of the spectrum of $\mathcal{K}$ (see~\cref{thm:unitary_pointwise_convergence}). \item Weak convergence, involving integration against test functions (see~\cref{thm:unitary_weak_convergence}). \item The recovery of the eigenvalues of $\mathcal{K}$ (see~\cref{atom_theorem}). \end{itemize} \cref{alg:spec_meas_poly} is based on estimating autocorrelations and filtering, which requires long-time trajectory data from~\eqref{eq:DynamicalSystem}.
+Using a connection with the resolvent operator, we develop an alternative rational-based approach that can achieve high-order convergence on short-time trajectory data (see~\cref{alg:spec_meas_rat}) while being robust to noise (see~\cref{sec:stability_argument}).